reagento/dishka/docs/alternatives.rst

 * It can be used only inside FastAPI.
 * You cannot use it for lazy initialization of singletons
 * It mixes up Dependency Injection and Request decomposition.
-That leads to incorrect openapi specification or even broken app.
+That leads to incorrect OpenAPI specification or even broken app.
 * You have to declare each dependency with ``Depends`` on each level of application.
 So either your business logic contains details of IoC-container or you have to duplicate constructor signatures.
 * It is not very fast in runtime, though you might never notice that
 * Almost all examples in documentation ignore ``dependency_overrides``, which is actually a main thing to use FastAPI as IoC-container.